-PIP endeavours to ensure that the personal information they hold is accurate, complete and up-to-date.
+PIP endeavours to ensure that the personal information it holds is accurate, complete and up-to-date.
 It encourages you to contact PIP in order to update any personal information it holds about you.
 Contact details are set out below.

 If you make a request, PIP will require you to verify your identity and to specify what information you require.
-A fee may be charged for providing access.
-PIP will advise you of the likely cost in advance.

-This Policy will be review from time to time to take account of new laws and technology, changes to our operations and practices and the changing business environment.
-The most current version of this Policy is located at www.pipint.com and can be obtained by contacting the PIP Privacy Officer.
+This Policy will be reviewed from time to time to take account of new laws and technology, changes to our operations and practices and the changing business environment.
+The most current version of this Policy is located at www.pipint.com and can be obtained by contacting the Privacy Officer.

-If you have any questions about privacy-related issues, please contact the PIP Privacy Officer by email to email@example.com or by telephone +61 2 9321 0800.
-Any complaint about PIP’s handling of personal information should be made in writing to PIP’S Privacy Officer who will respond within 30 days.
+If you have any questions about privacy-related issues, please contact the Privacy Officer by email to email@example.com or by telephone +61 2 9321 0800.
+Any complaint about PIP’s handling of personal information should be made in writing to the Privacy Officer who will respond within 30 days.
 If the complaint remains unresolved, you can refer it to any data protection authority where you live, where you work or where you feel your rights have been infringed.